-If you are thinking of kegging, but just don't know the in's and out's, read on.
+If you are thinking of packaging your beer inkegs, but just don’t know the in’s and out’s, here is a homebrew kegging guide that can help.
 Here are just a few of the

 Reasons For Kegging:

 - Foremost, it’s about convenience.
 Admit it, you hate storing empties, cleaning, sanitizing, drying, filling, capping, labeling, finding a place to put them all, then waiting weeks for carbonation to occur in all those bottles of homebrewed beer (about 50 bottles for each 5 gallon batch).

 - You control the amount of carbonation in your beer.
 If you have ever over or under carbonated your beer for whatever reason, you know how frustrating it can be.
 After all that work you find that your beer is flawed and there is no way to correct the problem once it’s bottled.
 With kegging, you can easily adjust the carbonation level up or down whenever you like.
 If you get gigged at a competition for too much or too little carbonation, just correct the problem, then re-bottle a few for the next competition (more on this later).

 - Let’s not forget another big perk, you will be the envy of all your friends.